ladybug-tools/spider/read-gbxml/README.md

 * gbXML Viewer 'Mostapha'.2
 * Opens and displays local files using your file dialog box

+* gbXML Viewer 'Mostapha'.3
+* This is the first pass at adding colors(random), lights, shade and shadow.

 ### 2017-09-30 ~ Theo

 We have holes!